Updated on: December 6, 2024

 🥇1.
 1Password — Overall Best Password Manager for Linux

 1Password is my favorite password manager for Linux in 2024.
-It offers 256-bit AES encryption, zero-knowledge architecture, a desktop app for Linux, and password breach monitoring.
-All of that is pretty standard, though.
-What makes 1Password stand out for me are its streamlined design and powerful developer tools.
+It offers 256-bit AES encryption, zero-knowledge architecture, a desktop app, and password breach monitoring.
+However, what makes 1Password stand out are its streamlined design and powerful developer tools.
 It’s easy to organize and share credentials of all sorts.

 1Password’s extra tools and features include: